captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Thank you.
 ---
 ## ROBYN:
-It's hard to go back to the normal world.
+It’s hard to go back to the normal world.
 ---
 To getting what you want so slowly,
 ---